-2 Scope and Principles
+5.0 Scope and Principles

-- 2.1.1 One of the cornerstones of our safeguarding culture is this policy and the procedures contained within it.
+- One of the cornerstones of our safeguarding culture is this policy and the procedures contained within it.
 This policy applies to all staff, volunteers, local advisory board members and trustees, all of whom are trained upon its contents and on their safeguarding duties.
-We update this policy at least annually to reflect changes to law and guidance and best practice. - 2.1.2 This policy should be read alongside our other safeguarding policies, which are set out in Appendix Two.
+We update this policy at least annually to reflect changes to law and guidance and best practice. - 5.2 This policy should be read alongside our other trust policies as outlined at the beginning of this document.